XDeFi-tech/docs-new/developers/solana-adapter-xdefi-integration.md

 ```

-> Now, when user will try to connect XDEFI Wallet while it is not installed, user will be taken to XDEFI Wallet home page in a new window.
+> Now, when user will try to connect Ctrl Wallet while it is not installed, user will be taken to Ctrl Wallet home page in a new window.

 ### Additional Resources